Getting Ready for the ICFP 2008 Programming Contest

 I find this use of yield quite elegant.

 Working with this note and getting my name on it has special meaning to me.
-A precursor for SML was actually the note Peter used when he taught me for the first time many years ago (on my second semester at university).
+A precursor note for SML was actually the note Peter used when he taught me for the first time many years ago (on my second semester at university).
 Over the years, I have returned to the note many times when I have needed to parse a small language that did not warrant the use of a parser generator, or when a generated parser would have been inconvenient to use because the text to be scanned did not come from a file stream (modern parser generators will not generate parsers with this problem).

 The note ends a bit to early, in my opinion.
 I would like extend the note to cover Extended BNF.
 And I would also like to cover parser combinators.
 Well, one day when time permits…